leo007er1/MascOS/InterruptsDocumentation.md

 Finds a file in the root directory of FAT12, returning the pointer of the entry.

 `ah` = 0<br>
-`si` = pointer to file name.
+`ds:si` = pointer to file name.
 Needs to be a zero terminated string of 11 characters.

 **Output**<br>
 `carry flag` = clear for success, set for error<br>